Pradumnasaraf/DevOps/docs/jenkins/introduction.md

 ### Triggers

-The triggers directive is used to define the triggers for the pipeline.
-Common way are, poll, github webhooks, etc.
+The `triggers` directive is used to define how the pipeline should start.
+Common triggers include polling and GitHub webhooks.

 <img width="1486" alt="Screenshot 2023-01-08 at 12 40 23 AM" src="https://user-images.githubusercontent.com/51878265/211166876-04dfe987-20ae-4a76-8314-27ccf3e636e4.png"></img>